Rudy Lai

 5 updates

-Disney establishes the Office of Technology Enablement, led by Jamie Voris, to coordinate AI and mixed reality efforts responsibly; significant AI-driven 3D immersive world developments are reported.
+Disney formed the Office of Technology Enablement, led by Jamie Voris, to coordinate AI and mixed reality adoption; began creating 3D immersive worlds with advanced rendering AI tech.

 2024 Q3: no updates